jhudsl/tidyversecourse/docs/04-dataviz.md

 #### Altering text size

-For example, if we want to increase text size to make it more easily viewable when presenting this graph, we would do that within theme.
+For example, if we want to increase text size to make our plots more easily to view when presenting, we could do that within theme.
 Notice here that we're increasing the text size of the `title`, `axis.text`, `axis.title`, and `legend.text` all within `theme()`!
 The syntax here is important.
 Within each of the elements of the theme you want to alter, you have to specify what it is you want to change.
-Here, for all three, we want to later text, so we specify `element_text()`.
+Here, for all three, we want to alter the text, so we specify `element_text()`.
 Within that, we specify that it's `size` that we want to adjust.

 ```r